Son-Daehan/chat_app/outline.md

 - Create a proxy to avoid CORS/CSRF
 - Allow for front and back end to communicate on a single port
-- Login
+- xx - Login
-  - Send a post request to backend `/api/log_in`
+  - xx - Send a post request to backend `/api/log_in`
-- Register
+- xx - Register
-  - Send a post request to backend `/api/register`
+  - xx - Send a post request to backend `/api/register`
-- Logout
+- xx - Logout
-  - Send a post request to backend `/api/log_out`
+  - xx - Send a post request to backend `/api/log_out`

 Client